supershabam/mongo-uri/README.md

 Dear NodeJS MongoDB Drivers
 ---------------------------

-I want to use the mongodb connection string... and not just the simple `mongodb://localhost`.
+I want to use the [mongodb connection string](http://docs.mongodb.org/manual/reference/connection-string/)... and I need more than just `mongodb://localhost`.
+As it turns out, as soon as you start working with real web-scale badassrockstar deployments, you need to connect to replication sets.

-As it turns out, as soon as you start working with real... non-localhost/side-project deployments, you need to connect to replication sets.
-Luckily the defined connection string format accomodates such configurations!
+Luckily, the defined connection string format accomodates such configurations!

 Sadly, you do not understand these connection strings, or have unacceptable bugs with your parsing (e.g. uris are uri encoded).